 As long as it is finished before the assignment due date, yes.

 You can save your work at any time using the Quit & Save menu option.
-When you come back to the assignment, you will be given the choice of continuing from where you left off, or starting over again from scratch.
+When you come back to the assignment, your previous responses will be present and you can continue from where you left off.

 Your instructor may have set a due date on the assignment or test.
 After the due date has passed, you will not be permitted to do any more work unless your instructor gives you special permission.
 The instructor may set up the system to grade any incomplete assignments and use those as the results, or your instructor may simply ignore any work that was not submitted for grading.

 Quit & Save only applies to assignments that have grades stored in the gradebook.
 Practice assignments and Study Session assignments cannot be saved and resumed at a later time.

 Note: If your instructor sets a time limit for the assignment, you have a fixed amount of time to complete the assignment.
 The timer starts once you begin the assignment the first time.
 Saving and quitting does not stop the timer.
 If the assignment has a time limit, a policies link appears in the one-line assignment description on your class home page.
 Click on the link to find out what the time limit is, or learn what other special policies are associated with that assignment.